Yoxem/Hexo-scripts-that-I-use/README.md

 Hexo scripts that I use / 我使用於 Hexo 的 script
 ========================================================

-nglish
+English
 --------
 The gist contains the scripts used with Hexo.
-To install them, you just download them to [Hexo blog folder]/scripts.
+To install them, you just download them to ``[Hexo blog folder]/scripts``.

 Description:
   - footnote.js: a footnote generator.